 The “Alert Box” includes sound alerts as well as visual alerts as an overlay on your stream.

 Famous StreamElements users include PUBG streamer Shroud, at least for donations during his streams.

 The company has integrated all the common functionality requested by streamers, into the streaming application itself.

-The streaming app is also supposed to do some of the heavy liftings when composing the video in the cloud.
+The streaming app is also supposed to do the heavy liftings when composing the video in the cloud.

 Keeping reading to learn about one of the most important aspects of a game stream, and don’t hesitate to add your own thoughts to the discussion.

-We do believe however that aspiring twitch stream should not only rely on twitch alerts to let know viewers about your fan’s efforts.
+We do believe however that an aspiring twitch stream should not only rely on twitch alerts to let know viewers about your fan’s efforts.

 Always be sure to make a vocal comment on the stream when one of your esteemed customers takes action to support your work.